LT-LIDER/LT-LIDER/chapter9/README.md

 - **Task 1**: Fine-tuning mNMT model
   - We will be using the [NLLB](https://huggingface.co/docs/transformers/en/model_doc/nllb) architecture for fine-tuning.
 Fine-tuning is a critical process where we take the model's weights, pre-trained on a vast, diverse corpus, and incrementally adjust them using our LRL parallel corpus.
 This procedure allows the NLLB model to better capture the unique stylistic, lexical, and grammatical information of our LRL pair, improving its translation quality.
   - Download the Python notebook (*finetune_LoRANLLB_en_cat_FLORES.ipynb*) from the notebooks directory and upload it into [Colab](https://colab.research.google.com/?utm_source=scs-index)
-  - Download the English-Catalan parallel data tiles (.txt) from the data directory and upload them into Colab
+  - Download the English-Catalan parallel data tiles from the data directory and upload them into Colab
 - **Task 2**: Back-translation for mNMT
   - Back-translation leverages readily available monolingual data (text in a single language) to generate synthetic parallel data (aligned sentences in two languages), augments the small parallel corpus with the synthetic data, and fine-tunes the mNMt model with the augmented data
   - Download the Python notebook (*back_translation_NLLB_en_cat_cat_en_FLORES.ipynb*) from the notebooks directory and upload into Colab
-  - Download the English-Catalan parallel data and Catalan monolingual data files (.txt) from the data directory and upload them into Colab
+  - Download the English-Catalan parallel data and Catalan monolingual data files from the data directory and upload them into Colab

-**Note**: You can also perform the exercise for English-Basque, the corresponding data files (.txt) are included into the data directory.
+**Note**: You can also perform the exercise for English-Basque, the corresponding data files are included into the data directory.

 ## Related LT-LiDER book chapter